DeepPavlovAdmin/convai/README.md

 # Evaluation

-Participants' models will then be compared in two ways:
+Participants' models will then be compared in two ways after two stages:
-* (i) automated evaluation metrics on a new test set hidden from the competitors;
+*  automated evaluation metrics on a new test set hidden from the competitors;
-* (ii) evaluation with crowd workers through MTurk.
+*  evaluation with crowd workers through MTurk.

 The winning  will be chosen based on these scores.